Devkeerthi-code/Overnight-Hackathon/README.md

 # Overnight-Hackathon
 RVCE Overnight Hackathon - Team : Nebular Glow
 Problem Statment : Intelligent Document Processing for Infrastructure Operations

+Organizations managing complex infrastructure face significant challenges due to the massive volume of documents arriving in fragmented formats and disconnected channels.
+This informational chaos makes critical data difficult to access, interpret, and share, resulting in severely siloed visibility and slow decision-making across departments.
+The inefficiency leads to duplicated work, operational bottlenecks, and a chronic loss of institutional knowledge over time, ultimately escalating compliance and audit risks.

 # Overnight-Hackathon-
 An AI-powered website to automate the task labelling process